UPPMAX/programming_formalisms/docs/deployment/deploy.md

 ### To make sure...

-- Start with empty environent
+- Start with empty environment
     - good to do this from beginning
 - Nowadays platforms are less important, still "system files" may be differ among OS platforms and Linux distributions
     - will your program require specific "system files"